20th Century Fox

 Tron: Legacy was a sequel to the '80s cult classic movie Tron.
 But the sequel failed to live up to the hype of the original.
 The film was widely praised by critics for its state-of-the-art visual effects, but failed to woo audiences over with its storyline.
 The film didn't do spectatularly at the box-office.
 So while originally there were plans to follow Tron:Legacy up with a a third Tron film that would complete the triology, there aren't any concrete plans to make the third movie a reality anytime soon.

 National Treasure: Book of Secrets, the follow up to the 2004's National Treasure, was a surprising hit.
 The film ends on a cliffhanger, with the president handing adventurer Ben Gates the fabled "Book of Secrets" — a tome rumored to hold the answers to all the world's best consipracy theories, with cryptic instructions to take a look at page 47.
 Despite promises for years that National Treasure 3 was in the works, fans have yet to discover what was on page 47.
 As of 2018, a script for the third film was close to being finished, but the film has not yet been green-lit.

-Kick-Ass was one of many attempts to make offbeat D.C. comics properties into box-office hits.
+Kick-Ass was an early attempt at making off-beat Marvel comics properties into box-office hits.
 Starring Aaron Johnston, Nicholas Cage, and Chloe Grace Moretz the original film was both a critical and financial sucess and went on to aquire something of a cult status upon its DVD release.
 Problems with the franchise came with the sequel Kick-Ass 2, which failed to copy its prequel's sucess.
 Comicbook author Mark Millar said that a third movie would depend on the sucess of Kick-Ass 2.
 So far an end to the triology has not been greenlit.